aiming-lab/ReAgent-V/README.md

 To get started, please refer to the `README.md` in each subfolder for installation, setup, and training instructions.

 If you have questions or encounter any issues, feel free to open an [issue](https://github.com/aiming-lab/ReAgent-V/issues) or contact the maintainers.

+Citation
+If you find our code or models useful in your work, please cite our paper: [ReAgent-V](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C24&q=ReAgent-V%3A+A+Reward-Driven+Multi-Agent+Framework+for+Video+Understanding&btnG=)

+@article{zhou2025reagent,
+  title={ReAgent-V: A Reward-Driven Multi-Agent Framework for Video Understanding}, author={Zhou, Yiyang and He, Yangfan and Su, Yaofeng and Han, Siwei and Jang, Joel and Bertasius, Gedas and Bansal, Mohit and Yao, Huaxiu}, journal={arXiv preprint arXiv:2506.01300}, year={2025}
+}